 If you need 8mm or Super 8 Kodak film converted, see below.
 If you need 8mm/Video 8, Hi8 or Digital 8 tapes converted see our Video Tape services.

-Many people are not aware that they can convert their old 8mm to DVD from the 1930's through the 1980's.
+Many people are not aware that they can convert their old 8mm to DVD from the 1930s through the 1980s.
 Well, you can.
-In fact, you can not only transfer your 8mm to DVD, you can get the highest resolution scan available in the world.
+In fact, you can not only transfer your 8mm to DVD, but you can also get the highest resolution scan available in the world.
 TVs are on the verge of going to 4K resolution.
 Are you really going to convert your 8mm to DVD?
-You can but DVD is only 1/8 the resolution of a 4K TV.
+You can but the DVD is only 1/8 the resolution of a 4K TV.
 So, ask yourself what really makes sense.
 Scan the film at the highest resolution possible which is 2K (1556 lines).
 Then you never need to worry about scanning the film again.
-It doesn't have over 2K resolution.
+It doesn’t have over 2K resolution.
 Besides, the film only has 5-10 years left to be scanned before it falls apart.
 So, now is the time.
 Video Conversion Experts is the place.

 The first question that comes up is, “Does my 8mm film really have 2K quality?”
-It's actually very close.
+It’s actually very close.
 The resolution of your 8mm film is defined by the size of the grain on the film.
 In most cases, you can stack about 1000 of these little pieces of film grain from the bottom to the top of the frame.
 There is a trick and Hollywood has used it for years.
 They love to scan the film way above the resolution they are outputting to.
 Why?
 Because it gives them the best quality.
 The program making the DVD or BluRay has so much more data to use that it comes out in higher quality.
-You wan to do the same thing when you convert 8mm to DVD.
+You want to do the same thing when you convert 8mm to DVD.

-So, before you do a 8mm to DVD transfer, make sure you find a company that can scan the film at 2K (1556 lines).
-As Richard put in his BBB review, "The service was prompt and the conversion exceeded my expectations and I couldn't be more pleased with the results.
-I highly recommend them to anyone wanting to preserve their legacy films in a digital format."
+So, before you do an 8mm to DVD transfer, make sure you find a company that can scan the film at 2K (1556 lines).
+As Richard put in his BBB review, “The service was prompt and the conversion exceeded my expectations and I couldn’t be more pleased with the results.
+I highly recommend them to anyone wanting to preserve their legacy films in a digital format.”

 Breaking News: We are a company continually researching and developing new technologies to get more quality from your film.
 We are very proud to offer our brand new Advanced Grain Elimination Technology.
 It removes 95% of grain and video noise from film to give you a clean and sharp video from your old movies.
 It is an amazing technology that has been in development for years.